Use Cases

 4. Segregation of duties violations.
 The agent both recommends and executes, or both initiates and approves.
 SOX and most internal control frameworks require separation between these functions.
 The control: role-scoped policies where an agent with "analyst" context can recommend but not execute, and an agent with "trader" context can execute but only pre-approved recommendations.

-5. Audit trail gaps.
-The agent takes actions that are not logged, or logged without sufficient context for reconstruction.
-The control: structured decision logging on every protect() call, with full tool call arguments, policy evaluation details, and execution results.
+5. Decision record gaps.
+The agent takes actions that are not logged, or recorded without sufficient context for reconstruction.
+The control: structured decision records for every protect() call, with full tool call arguments, policy evaluation details, and execution results.

 Implementation: Financial Agent with protect()